suvEra6/DSL-Calculator/README.md

   Enjoy not only basic arithmetic but also comparison operations (e.g., `<`, `>`, `==`).

 - **Error Handling**
   Division by zero?
 Invalid characters?
-We catch those gremlins and let you know with a smile.
+I catch those gremlins and let you know with a smile.

 - **Comprehensive Testing**
-  Unit tests written in Jest ensure that our DSL works like a charm.
+  Unit tests written in Jest ensure that DSL works like a charm.

 ## Implementation Approach & AI Usage

 1. **Core Implementation (Manually Developed):**
-   - **AST Nodes:** We created a `NumberNode` for numeric literals and a `BinaryOperationNode` for arithmetic/comparison operations.
+   - **AST Nodes:** I created a `NumberNode` for numeric literals and a `BinaryOperationNode` for arithmetic/comparison operations.
    - **Parser:** A recursive descent parser (`parser.ts`) tokenizes and builds the AST for complex expressions.
    - **Bonus Features:** Comparison operators (`<`, `>`, `==`) and a `print()` method to display expressions.